uberduck-ai/uberduck-ml-dev/README.md

 ### Training

-Please see the unit tests subfolder for examples of up to date training and inference invocation.
+Please see the tests subfolder for examples of up to date training and inference invocation.

 ## Development

 We love contributions!

-We are trying to add RAD TTS support.
-The status of covariate support is currently.
+We are adding RAD TTS support.
+Covariate support currently are

 - Multispeaker  (functioning) <br>
 - Torchmoji conditioning (functioning)  <br>